-MUKBENCH
+MUKBENCH SESSIONS

 Does ANYONE like being in an environment that's stuffy and overly academic?
 Probably not, and that's one reason why people often get too intimidated to go to office hours.
-At the same time, COVID-19 isn't really allowing us to hang out in person, so here's my suggestion: a MukBang (먹방), but PSYC 217 version.
-Every week, I'll be on Collaborate Ultra (Wednesdays: here; Tuesdays here).
+At the same time, COVID-19 isn't really allowing us to hang out in person, so here's my suggestion: a MukBang, but PSYC 217 version.
+Every week, I'll be on Zoom (Mondays: here; Wednesdays here).
 I will sometimes have food, and you can join me with or without food, and we're just going to chat the time away.
 Everyone is welcome, but a group of 15 or so will be specifically invited each week (i.e. there's no signing up)!
 You can go to as many or as few as you want!
 These are not mandatory, and group assignments are merely "suggested assignments".
-You don't even have to turn on your webcam (but you're encouraged to) - you can just come and hang out with other people!
+You don't even have to turn on your webcam - you can just come and hang out with other people!
 All groups are posted on Canvas.
 The dates are: